 6. Scale of fees — clinical psychologists

-(1) Under section 292(2)(a)(vi) of the Act, the hourly rate of `$196.35 per hour is prescribed as the fee to be paid to clinical psychologists for attendance on, and treatment of, workers suffering injuries that are compensable under the Act.
+(1) Under section 292(2)(a)(vi) of the Act, the hourly rate of $196.35 per hour is prescribed as the fee to be paid to clinical psychologists for attendance on, and treatment of, workers suffering injuries that are compensable under the Act.

 (2) The hourly rate under subregulation (1) is also payable for compiling a treatment report, but the hours required to compile a report cannot exceed 3 hours per report.